syncfusion-content/windowsforms-docs/WindowsForms/sfcalendar/Overview.md

 ## Choose between different calendar controls

-Syncfusion WF suite comes up with following different calendar’s namely,
+Syncfusion WF suite comes up with following different calendars namely:

 * [SfCalendar](https://www.syncfusion.com/products/windows-forms/calendar)
 * [MonthCalendarAdv](https://help.syncfusion.com/windowsforms/monthcalendaradv/overview)

 ### SfCalendar

-[SfCalendar](https://help.syncfusion.com/windowsforms/sfcalendar/overview) control provides multiple views of month, year, decade and century that dates can be selected easily.
-The SfCalendar control provides easy date selection by using keyboard, mouse and touch interaction.
-It also supports for multiple date selection and highlighting special dates and complete customization option.
+The [SfCalendar](https://help.syncfusion.com/windowsforms/sfcalendar/overview) control provides multiple views of month, year, decade, and century: the dates will be selected easily.
+This provides easy date selection using keyboard, mouse, and touch interactions.
+This also supports selecting multiple date, highlighting special dates, and complete customization options.

 ### MonthCalendarAdv

-[MonthCalendarAdv](https://help.syncfusion.com/windowsforms/monthcalendaradv/overview) is a control that allows selecting the date at runtime and various customization option for the calendar.
-It also supports the user interface options such as multiple selection, context menu, globalization and more.
+The [MonthCalendarAdv](https://help.syncfusion.com/windowsforms/monthcalendaradv/overview) control allows selecting the date at runtime and various customization options for the calendar.
+This also supports user interface options such as multiple selection, context menu, globalization, and more.

 ### SfCalendar vs MonthCalendarAdv

-Both SfCalendar and MonthCalendarAdv controls used for same purpose.
-But SfCalendar control offers rich set of features over MonthCalendarAdv.
-When you want customize the cell and easy navigation through year, decade, century view, you can use SfCalendar.
+Both SfCalendar and MonthCalendarAdv controls are used for the same purposes.
+But, the SfCalendar control offers rich set of features over MonthCalendarAdv.
+When cell customization and easy navigation through year, decade, and century views are needed, use SfCalendar.

-You can see the list of some of the specific API difference between SfCalendar and MonthCalendarAdv as follows:
+You can see some of the specific API differences between SfCalendar and MonthCalendarAdv as follows.

 <table>
 <tr>
 <td>